Record Taiko Drums – Microphone Comparison

 Listen/Edit recordings in your DAW

-What mic should I use to record taiko drums?
+What mic should I use when recording taiko drums?
 The answer, of course – is “It depends.”

 When you play the taiko drums, you’re actually hearing several different sounds.
 There’s the crack of the stick hitting the drum head.
 The beater head vibrating.
 The resonance of the shell.
 The resonant head vibrating.
 And of course, we can’t forget the sound of the room.